Weasyl/weasyl/README.rst

 tested.

-When developing under Windows hosts with a Linux guest, ensure that either Intel VT-x/EPT or AMD-V/RVI are exposed to the virtual machine (e.g., the ``Virtualize Intel VT-x/EPT or AMD-V/RVI`` setting under the Processors device settings for the guest VM).
+When developing under Windows hosts with a Linux guest, ensure that either Intel VT-x/EPT or AMD-V/RVI are exposed to the virtual machine (e.g., the "Virtualize Intel VT-x/EPT or AMD-V/RVI" setting under the Processors device settings for the guest VM in VMware).
 If this setting is not selected, the configuration of the Weasyl VM via ``make setup-vagrant`` may hang when Vagrant attempts to SSH to the VM to perform configuration of the guest.

 .. _Weasyl: https://www.weasyl.com